Hafsah-Ahmad/ethereumNotes/README.md

 Node vs Client=
               -Client = Software
               -Node = Computer running the software
-              hello guys , love you.
+              hello guys , love you so much..

 Authored by Hafsa Ahmad, 30-05-2025.